DanRoss88/first-aide-server/README.md

 - Instant access to first aid medical instructions
 - AI-powered intelligent suggestions and recommendations
 - User-friendly interface for ease of use
-- Supports both iOS and Android platforms
-- Secure database integration for storing essential information
-- Customizable database configuration via the .env file
+- Bookmark feature to save and access favorite first aid instructions
+- Emergency contact information storage for quick access
+- Nearby hospitals information based on city location
+- Medical records management, including allergies, conditions, and medications
+- Speech recognition for querying the OpenAI API and receiving instructions based on user prompts

 ## Screenshots
 ![Screenshot 1](link_to_screenshot_1)